 Arup led the design for the base building and explored a multitude of options which have been adopted into the design – including structural options, central plant opportunities, parametric shading design, extensive solar power generation, NABERS improvements, high density co-working impacts and mobile device security access.

 One MQ is a healthy workplace for over 2,500 people, with high levels of amenity, daylight and social connectivity.
-Our environmentally sustainable design team spearheaded the Green Star, NABERS Energy and NABERS Water ratings for the base building and are also undertaking Green Star, NABERS and WELL ratings for Arup and AMP’s tenancies.
+Our environmentally sustainable design team spearheaded the Green Star, NABERS Energy and NABERS Water ratings for the base building and as well as Green Star, NABERS and WELL ratings for Arup and AMP’s tenancies.
 This gives us unique insight into the challenges, opportunities and sensitivities of how base building and interior rating tools work together.

 Numerous elements were integrated into our design to achieve high sustainability and wellness ratings.
 One MQ has achieved a 6 star Green Star Design and As-built rating, and in operation is targeting a 5 star NABERS Office Energy base building rating with an aspiration for 5.5 stars in addition to a 4 star Whole Building NABERS Water rating in operation.
-Further, the Arup tenancy was awarded Platinum WELL certification and is also targeting 6 star Green Star Interiors, 5 star NABERS Energy and Gold WELL Interiors and Carbon Neutrality.
+Further, the Arup tenancy was awarded Platinum WELL certification and is also targeting 6 star Green Star Interiors and 5 star NABERS Energy.

 Meeting low energy targets

 As part of the 6 star Green Star pathway and to push the building’s performance towards 5.5 star NABERS Energy, Arup prioritised passive design features including a high performance façade with optimised shading, insulated curtain wall spandrels, thermally broken double glazing, motorized internal blinds and an air tight building envelope.
 The project’s highly efficient, heating, ventilation, air-conditioning and lighting is then supplemented with a 201 kW PV array, optimised to maximise the yield from the building’s limited roof space, which is one of the largest PV arrays in Melbourne’s CBD and will provide more than 10% of the base building’s energy consumption.

 The Green Star rating was embedded in our design process and has been delivered efficiently and effectively.
 Nearly all the points for the Design Review were awarded at Round 1. ”Nick Adams Melbourne Building Services Leader